silverstripe/silverstripe-testsession/README.md

  * `datetime`: Sets a simulated date used for all framework operations.
     Format as "yyyy-MM-dd HH:mm:ss" (Example: "2012-12-31 18:40:59").
- * `globalTestSession`: Activate test session independently of the current browser session, effectively setting the site into test session mode for all users.
+ * `globalTestSession`: Activate test session independently of the current browser session, effectively setting the site into test session mode for all users across different browsers.
 	Only available in "dev" mode.
+For example, create a global test session in Chrome, then you can share the session data in Firefox.
+But if you have started a non-global session in a browser before starting a global session somewhere else, that non-global session will take priority in that browser.

 Example usage with parameters: